ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 the shell, those history lines are appended to a file (by default in `~/.bash_history` for bash shell).
-This not only allows you to quickly recall commands you have run recently, but can provide you an actual "lab notebook" of the actions you have performed.
-Thus the shell history can be very useful, as it can provide a skeleton for your script.
-When you soon realize that automating your current operations is worth the effort, you can determine exactly what command you have run to perform any given operation.
+This not only allows you to quickly recall commands you have run recently, but can provide an actual "lab notebook" of the actions you have performed.
+Thus the shell history can be very useful for two reasons.
+Firstly, it can provide a skeleton for your script to help you realize that automating your current operations is worth the effort.
+Secondly, it helps you determine exactly which command you ran to perform any given operation.

 > ## Eternal history
 >